ktsobus/linuxutils/README.md

 5. Submit pull request with clear description

 **Reporting Issues:**

 - Use GitHub issues
 - Include: OS version, shell type, error messages
 - Describe steps to reproduce

 **Best Practices:**

 - Keep scripts idempotent (safe to run multiple times)
 - Use `print_status`, `print_warning`, `print_error` for output
 - Test in both Bash and Zsh if adding shell configs
 - Document new features in README
 - Follow existing code style

-## License

-This project is open source.
-Feel free to use, modify, and distribute as needed.

 ---